|External View (photo)

 The concourses are spacious and offer a good range

-Like a number of new stadiums though, its main
+number of new stadiums though, its main drawback is

-drawback is location, It is located adjacent to the
+location, It is located adjacent to the A5, but well

-A5, but well away from the centre of Milton Keynes,
+away from the centre of Milton Keynes, so there is

-so there is little on offer in the way of pubs.
+little on offer in the way of pubs.
+Very nearby

-stadium also has electronic turnstiles, so no paying
+has electronic turnstiles, so no paying at the gate

 Alan Burgess a visiting Sheffield Wednesday fan adds; 'the seating is marvelous both for comfort and leg room, the concourses very impressive and the sight lines fantastic.
 The food was the standard football ground offering but at least the serving areas were plentiful and well organised; there wasn't a bad atmosphere either from a crowd of 6,500 (though the PA system is deafening) and I can't end without a tribute to the bogs - separate, wide entrances and exits, plenty of space, soap and hot running water - luxury!.
 A cut above almost all of the modern football stadiums'.